Government Policies and Regulations Influencing the Real Estate Market in Nigeria 2024

 5. Tax Policies

 Tax policies significantly impact the real estate market.
-In 2024, the government continues to implement and refine tax policies to encourage investment in real estate.
+In 2024, the government will continue to implement and refine tax policies to encourage investment in real estate.
 This includes tax incentives for property developers and investors, such as capital gains tax exemptions for long-term investments and deductions for property depreciation.
-Additionally, the government is working on reducing multiple taxation issues that have historically burdened real estate transactions.

 6. Mortgage Financing and Homeownership Programs